Have you ever found yourself wishing there was a social media tool designed specifically for students that you could use safely in the classroom?

-When I first spoke with Paul Greenberg, the co-founder of Creatubbles, my mind began swimming with all the possibilities for using this simple and elegant tool in our classrooms.
-At first glance, it almost feels like a cross between Pinterest (with a grid layout) and Facebook (you can “like” a piece of artwork with bubbles).
-But then I also noticed that each bubble you place on someone’s work that you like can have a comment attached, and each artwork upload can have an artist statement attached – either through writing OR via audio.
-So it almost reminded me a bit of Artsonia or Three Ring.
+When I first spoke with Paul Greenberg, the co-founder of Creatubbles, my mind swam through all the possibilities for using this simple tool in our classrooms.
+At first glance, it feels like a cross between Pinterest (with a grid layout) and Facebook (you can “like” a piece of artwork with bubbles).
+Then, I noticed each bubble you place on someone’s work you like can have a comment attached.
+Each artwork upload can have an artist statement attached – either through writing OR via audio.
+So, it reminded me a bit of Artsonia or Three Ring.

-In the end, I think what’s great about this tech tool is that it’s a curation, creation and reflection tool using art as a medium for all three.
-And since it was designed for use by children, it’s extremely easy to use.
+In the end, I think what’s great about this tech tool is it’s a curation, creation, and reflection tool using art as a medium for all three.
+Since it was designed for children, it’s easy to use.
 My 5-year old daughter figured out how to upload, comment, and share artwork within 5 minutes.
-Yet, the gallery features and the artists statement capabilities engage even the most sophisticated user.
+However, it’s not just mesmerizing to children.
+The gallery features, and artists statement capabilities engage even the most sophisticated user.

-In today’s EducationCloset On-Demand episode, I’m taking you on a tour of Creatubbles functionalities and giving you some ideas for ways you can use this as a tool in your arts integration and art education classes.
+In today’s EducationCloset On-Demand episode, I take you on a tour of Creatubbles functionalities.
+As well as providing some ideas for ways you can use this as a tool in your arts integration and education classes.

 Like this?
 Be sure to subscribe to our channel to get notified each time we release a new episode!

 So what did you think?
-Is your mind swimming like mine was?
-Since it’s summer, why not try out the platform and play with some of its features.
+Is your mind swimming like mine?
+Since it’s summer, why not try out the platform.
+Play with some of its features?
 After all – it’s free and could provide you with the resource you need for your next lesson, unit, or even back-to-school arts night.

 I’d love to hear from you: how would you envision using this arts-based social media tool?
 Let’s brainstorm some possibilities together!